 You may think that the brushes that are listed are a tad expensive, but in reality they are actually quite reasonable.
 Some shaving brushes cost hundreds of dollars, and this isn’t an area in which you’ll want to skimp on quality.
 A good shaving brush will be an investment that should last you many years and will help to improve the quality of your shave.

 This shaving brush holds water extremely well, so you don’t need to worry about it lacking in quality.
 Due to it being 100% badger hair, you will also not have to worry about the hairs falling out for a while either (although this is something that happens naturally with most shaving brushes over time).
 This is a good option if you want a shaving brush that will give a close to the skin shave.

 Miusco Badger Hair Shaving Brush

-- 100% pure badger hair shaving brush, it can generate rich and warm lather for comfortable shave
+- Pure badger hair shaving brush, it can generate rich and warm lather for a comfortable shave

 - Lift hair and open up pores on your face, naturally exfoliates your skin

 - Minimize irritation and shaving burn